wacncontent/CustomizeTool/addCommentOutput/articles/service-fabric/service-fabric-resource-balancer-proactive-metric-packing.md

 If the metric is not specified, default value is 1.
 In that case, defragmentation will be performed until cluster has at least 1 empty node in every upgrade domain and in every fault domain.

-Value 0 means don’t take into account this metric during balancing phase – either if it is considered for defragmentation or not.
+Value 0 means don't take into account this metric during balancing phase - either if it is considered for defragmentation or not.

 The code example shows that balancing thresholds for metrics are configured per metric via the FabricSettings element within the cluster manifest.